classProgrammer/horus_info/README.md

 - When is the prototype finished for you?
 - Handle phone calls (store data in database, retrieve on PC with key)
 - Security when replacing phone conversation with text based input (Authentication problematic)
+- Both Topics in masters thesis are possible
+  - Compare technologies, make prototype with the better one
+  - make two prototypes and use them for comparison of technologies